 - Optics: With the diversity of habitats to explore and different birding experiences to try, birders should be equipped with both binoculars and a spotting scope.
-Optics should have waterproof casing, and steps should be taken to keep binoculars and scopes from fogging up in the high humidity of South Texas.
+Optics should have a waterproof casing, and steps should be taken to keep binoculars and scopes from fogging up in the high humidity of South Texas.

 - Field guide: This area has so many unusual birds, it may be best for birders to bring along several field guides.
 A comprehensive North American field guide is essential, and a Mexican guide with detailed range maps of northern Mexico along the Rio Grande can be helpful for specialty birds or vagrants.

 - Tropical clothing: Lightweight, light-colored clothing with breathable fabrics will be most comfortable for South Texas birding.
 Long pants and long sleeves can also provide sun protection.
 Sturdy shoes are essential, and extra pairs of socks may be welcome if feet get too sweaty or wet.

 - Sunscreen: The southern latitude of the region means sunburns happen more easily, and birders should use a high-SPF product for the best protection, reapplying sunscreen every few hours in very sweaty conditions.
 A broad-brimmed hat and comfortable sunglasses can also help provide sun protection.